spiffe/spiffe/standards/SPIFFE_Filesystem_Delivery.md

 Filesystem Delivery, following the procedure from [Section 3.1](#locating-the-credential-folder) to select.

-If supporting both is not feasible, then consider which standard the SPIFFE identity provisioning you are most likely to use supports.

-If you are writing or maintaining a SPIFFE X.509 identity provisioning system, then, again, ideally you would support both mechanisms, however (as in the case of Kubernetes) the Workload API may be less feasible.

 ## Appendix B: Example Kubernetes Setup {#example-kubernetes-setup}

 Kubernetes provides two built-in mechanisms that can be used together to